RowanReda/RNN-Transfer-Learning-for-Image-Captioning/README.md

 - **Flickr8k Dataset**: The dataset used for this project is the Flickr8k dataset, which contains images and associated captions.
 - **MobileNetV3**: Pre-trained MobileNetV3 model from Keras Applications used for feature extraction.
 - **TensorFlow**: The framework used for building and training the model.

----

-Feel free to adjust this template according to the specifics of your project, such as directory names or any additional instructions.